Lid switch failure

 Step 2

 Remove the top panel to access the lid switch and its wiring harness.
 Insert a putty knife about 2 inches in from each front corner and press inward to release the two spring clips holding the panel down, then tilt the panel back and prop it open so it stays stable while you work.
-Pro tip: wrapping the putty knife blade with tape prevents scratching the finish on the cabinet.
+A quick tip: wrapping the putty knife blade with tape prevents scratching the finish on the cabinet.

 Step 3